neel216/resume_analyzer/README.md

 # Resume Analyzer
-Python scripts to analyze a federal sector resume and provide basic feedback
+An automated resume reviewer to analyze a federal sector resume and provide basic feedback (length, sentiment, spelling)

 ## Usage
-1. Make sure you have installed Python 3.7.5: https://www.python.org/downloads/
+1. Make sure you have installed Python 3.7.5: https://www.python.org/downloads/release/python-375/
     a. __Windows__: download and run the 'Windows x86-64 executable installer'
     b. __MacOS__: download and run the 'macOS 64-bit installer'
     c. **ALL OPERATING SYSTEMS**: Make sure you check 'Add Python to PATH' and 'Allow Python to bypass the maximum PATH character limit'